mkleung/Event-Plugin/README.md

 ### Installation Instructions

-⋅⋅* Download the zip file into a local folder
+* Download the zip file into a local folder

-⋅⋅* From your WordPress dashboard, visit plugins > Upload Plugin
+* From your WordPress dashboard, visit plugins > Upload Plugin

-..* You're done!
+* You're done!

 ### Usage Instructions

-..* Click on the events tab on the left and add new event
+* Click on the events tab on the left and add new event

-..* Use the shortcode [list-events]
+* Use the shortcode [list-events]

-*Any decisions you made that weren't straightforward*
+### Any decisions you made that weren't straightforward

+-

-*Any unforeseen issues you encountered*
+### Any unforeseen issues you encountered

+- Creating shortcode buttons on the previous TinyMCE editor used to be straightforward but with the new Gutenburg editor, I had to do some research on how to implement the shortcode buttons on the new editor.

-*Any items left unfinished, and/or a wishlist for improvements*
+### Any items left unfinished, and/or a wishlist for improvements

+- Wishlist: make event category only for events